Below is the official list of the top 15 nominees for the 2016 International Gymnast Magazine Gymnast of the Year!

 Lauren was 3 years old when she started gymnastics, and quickly found her passion in gymnastics.
 During the 2008 Summer Olympics, she was glued to the TV, wearing a USA leotard, and singing the national anthem during Shawn Johnson's gold medal performance.
 Just a year later, she met Shawn at the 2009 Visa Championships.
 She began competing as a Level 4 just after she turned 6.
 She advanced through the JO levels each year.
 In 2013, she began attending the US Women's Team Developmental Camps at the Karolyi Ranch.
 She qualified as a HOPES elite in 2014, and attended the 2014 Secret Challenge in Chicago, where she earned 2nd place on beam.
 She continues to train for elite competitions, and hopes that someday she will wear the red, white and blue and compete for the United States in international competitions.
 When not in the gym or attending home school co-op with her friends, Lauren enjoys arts and crafts, pop music, hiking and biking outside and playing with her Bengal cat, Zeus, and Labradoodle puppy, Athena.

 Lundyn Vandertoolen is a gymnast from Olympus Gymnastics in UT.
-She competed level 9 last year and was the state Champion.
-She also qualified Hopes Elite this year and took 4th at the Hopes Championships.
+She competed level 10 last year and was the state Champion.
+She is pushing to qualify Jr. Elite this year.
 She is the youngest of 4 girls.
 Lundyn loves to wear her footie pajamas in the gym.
 She started gymnastics at the age of 5.
 Lundyn has a very quite voice and a sweet personality.
 She loves to eat a Bacon Cheeseburger from Five Guys after her meets.
 She is very superstitious.
 Follow me on instagram at @lundynv2024

 At the age of 4.5 year's old, Myli Lew was put into the Hot Shot's group and was doing 3 hours of gymnastics a week.
 She was slowly learning TOPs skills.
 At the age of 6, Myli began competing level 3 where she made the NorCal South State Team 2nd place all around.
 Myli made TOP's Diamond Team in 2014 and was also on the NorCal South State Champion for Level 4 placing 1st all around.
 After competing level 4, Myli competed one level 5 meet off season.
 She was the only level 5 off season gymnast to compete from her gym and won 1st place all around.
 Myli also made TOPs National A Team in 2015 and attended her first Developmental Invite camp in Feb '16.
 Myli was the NorCal South State Champion for level 7 in 2016 and represented level 7 NorCal South State Team at Regionals where she was 1st place all around.
 Myli has attended Developmental Camp twice so far in the later part of 2016.
 Myli can't wait to learn more skills.
 She has met a lot of great gymnasts from other gyms on my journey and loves being able to connect with them on social media since they live far away.